June 18, 2025

 Since we've mentioned human translations and raw machine translations, let's explore how these differ from post-machine translation editing.
 Here’s a simple look at their key differences:

-Raw machine translation often misses cultural nuances and context, resulting in awkward or incorrect translations.
-This is why many prefer human translation, as it best captures context and cultural nuances, ensuring the translation is appropriate for the target audience.
+Raw MT often misses idiomatic expressions and cultural subtleties, which can lead to awkward phrasing or misinterpretation.
+This is why many prefer human translation, as it provides the strongest cultural fit, ensuring your message resonates with the target audience.

 Here’s an important caveat: many documents still need a fully human touch to do properly, often in industries where high creativity or absolute precision is required.